stijlist/enough/README.md

 ![current state](https://raw.githubusercontent.com/stijlist/enough/master/screenshots/enough-2016-08-19.png)

+Complexity budget: 1500 lines

 Ideas:

+Snapshot forecasts in the graph & display them at a smaller size.

 Unify the idea of a "parameter" with the idea of an "event" - parameters are events that occur in every period of the simulation.